Ajibola-Olanorin/registration-and-login-form-using-php-mysql/README.md

 # User Registration-and-Login-Form-using-PHP-MySQL

 # Login Form
-## A project developed using just HTML, CSS, PHP & MySQL.
+## A project developed using HTML, CSS, PHP & MySQL.

 The goal is to demonstrate how to perform database CRUD operations.